Tuesday, February 24, 2009

 The bike educators teach mostly at middle schools, focusing on the 6th

-grade but have also taught 7
+grade but have also taught 7th and 8th graders

-th graders in an Elementary school.
+as well as 5th graders in an Elementary school.
 The BTA

 has a BikeEd curriculum based on the League of American Bicyclists